Training Courses

 We provide training for epilepsy awareness and a wide range of other courses for healthcare professionals, educational staff, support teams and the general public.
 All of our courses are led by experts who provide a comprehensive understanding alongside solid learning outcomes.

-Find out moreWe have a range of care services related to the successful management of epilepsy, including ensuring that an comprehensive care plan is in place.
-Our experts are passionate about high-quality health care and improving quality of life for people with epilepsy.
+Find out moreWe have a range of care services related to the successful management of epilepsy, including ensuring that a comprehensive support plan is in place.
+Our experts are passionate about high-quality health care and improving the quality of life for people with epilepsy.

 Find out moreThe advice centre is our online resource for free information and advice on our services.
 Our blog posts cover a broad range of topics and knowledge that our clients may find useful.